A note on marginal correlation based screening: Examples

 where $\boldsymbol\beta \equiv (\beta_1, \dots, \beta_p)\in \mathbb{R}^{p}$ and all but a few $\beta_i$'s are zero.

-In the following examples we shall show that given a covariance matrix $\mathbf{R}$, the nonzero $\beta_i$'s can take values that would make some of the corresponding $x_i$'s marginally uncorrelated with the response.
+In the following examples we shall show that given a covariance matrix $\mathbf{R},$ the nonzero $\beta_i$'s can take values that would make marginal correlation between $y$ and important variables smaller in magnitude than the same between $y$ and each of the unimportant variables.
+Indeed, in one example some of the important $x_i$'s become marginally uncorrelated with the response.
 We consider here two popular correlation structures.
 The first correlation structure is autoregressive where correlation between $x_i$ and $x_j$ is $\rho^{|i-j|}$ for some $\rho$ between 0 and 1.
 The second correlation structure is compound symmetric where the correlation between $x_i$ and $x_j$ is $\rho \in (0,1)$ whenever $i\ne j.$

 The general setup of the simulations is as follows.
 We consider a particular multivariate Gaussian distribution for the random vector $\mathbf{x}$ and fix which of the $x_i$'s would have nonzero coefficients.
-Then for given value of the correlation parameter, we choose the values of the nonzero coefficients in such a way that some of those $x_i$s become marginally uncorrelated with the response $y.$ Then we simulate $n$ independent realizations from the resulting joint model and compute all the sample correlations between $y$ and $x_i$, denoted as $ w_i, 1 \le i \le p.$ As mentioned in the introduction, a popular method of screening is to retain those features with largest absolute marginal correlations, that is, variables with $\lfloor n/\log(n) \rfloor$ or $\lfloor n^{1 - \theta} \rfloor$ first largest $|w_i|$ values for some $0 < \theta <1$ \citep{fan:samw:wu:2009, fan:lv:2008}.
+Then for given value of the correlation parameter, we choose the values of the nonzero coefficients in such a way that some of those $x_i$'s become marginally uncorrelated with the response $y$ or have smaller marginal correlation (in absolute value) than that of the unimportant variables.
+Then we simulate $n$ independent realizations from the resulting joint model and compute all the sample correlations between $y$ and $x_i$, denoted as $ w_i, 1 \le i \le p.$ As mentioned in the introduction, a popular method of screening is to retain those features with largest absolute marginal correlations, that is, variables with $\lfloor n/\log(n) \rfloor$ or $\lfloor n^{1 - \theta} \rfloor$ first largest $|w_i|$ values for some $0 < \theta <1$ \citep{fan:samw:wu:2009, fan:lv:2008}.
 In our simulation examples, we say a variable does not survive screening if its absolute marginal correlation is not among the largest $n$ of all.
 Based on these $w_i$'s, we observe if a particular subset of important variables survive screening or not.
 We repeat this process 100 times and report the proportion of times the important variables fail to survive screening.

 \paragraph{Example 1} In this example, we consider the autoregressive correlation design and show using a simple example that an important variable may fail to survive screening based on its marginal correlation with the response.
 To this end, suppose the $(i,j)$th entry of $\mathbf{R}$ is $r_{ij} = \rho^{|i-j|}$ where $0 < \rho < 1.$ Note that the largest eigenvalue of $\mathbf{R}$ is bounded.
 Next, suppose $\boldsymbol\beta \in \mathbb{R}^{p}$ be such that $\beta_j = 0$ if $j \notin \{1,3\}$ and